COVID a wildcard as Biden prepares for State of the Union

 WASHINGTON (AP) — President Joe Biden is hoping to use his upcoming State of the Union address to nudge the pandemic into the nation’s rear-view mirror.
 But it could turn into yet another disruptive display of national tensions and frustration over trying to move past COVID-19.

-Biden’s March 1 address to Congress will play out against what Vice President Kamala Harris has called a “malaise” over the persistence of COVID and growing public impatience to get back to normal after two full years of pandemic restrictions.
+Biden’s March 1 address to Congress will play out against what Vice President Kamala Harris has called a “malaise” over the persistence of COVID and growing public impatience to get back to normal after two years of pandemic restrictions.
+Even Democratic-run state and local governments are lifting restrictions as cases, hospitalizations and deaths decline.

-The setting — Capitol Hill — remains one of the most significantly disrupted workplaces in the country, something of a ground zero for culture wars over the lingering restrictions.
+However, the State of the Union setting — Capitol Hill — remains one of the most significantly disrupted workplaces in the country, something of a ground zero for culture wars over the lingering restrictions and security concerns from the Jan.
+6, 2021, insurrection.

-Proxy voting in the House allows lawmakers to skip going into the office and has been extended through March.
+Proxy voting in the House allows lawmakers to work from home and skip going into the office, and has been extended through March.
 Tours and office visits are limited.
 GOP lawmakers have racked up thousands of dollars in fines for violating mask-wearing mandates on the House floor.

 Seating for Biden’s first address to a joint session of Congress last April was capped at about 200 — about 20% of usual capacity for a presidential presentation.
 White House officials say the protocols for Biden’s next one will be determined by House Speaker Nancy Pelosi.